openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

        type '[' ']'
        ;

-A family of array types that are part of the standard library is described in full in the library documentation.
-A common characteristic of such types is that the ``[ ]`` operator can be applied to variables of all array types and their derived ones as well.
+The family of array types that are parts of the standard library (see :ref:`Standard Library`), including all available operations, is described in the library documentation.
+Common to these types is that the ``[ ]`` operator can be applied to variables of all array types and to their derived types.

 .. index::
    array type